Byzantine mosaic of the Komnenos Dynasty in Hagia Sophia, with Emperor John II, Empress Irene of Hungary and son Alexios

 The artistic expression of his character seems more free than his parents’ and his face appears more expressive – and somehow sad to our modern eyes.

 The inscription around him reads: “Alexios, in Christ, faithful King of the Romans, born in the purple.”
+Another known depiction of Alexios comes from the 12th century manuscript where he is represented crown by the Christ with his fater.

 The Theotokos with the Child.

 The Theotokos (Mother of God) is depicted in the center holding the child Jesus in her hands.
 Both are shown frontally and serene.
-This type of representation of Maria is called the Hodegetria (who guides or who leads the way).
+This type of representation of Maria is called the Hodegetria (“who guides” or “who leads the way”).

 The Theotokos was probably depicted on a small pedestal like in many similar representations, making it taller than the imperial characters to show her divinity.
 She is wearing a blue maphorion, a mantle dress with a hood which was probably close to the typical dress for Byzantine widows or married women in public spaces.